 We are exposed to interest rate risk arising from our bank borrowings, which are mostly based on variable interest rates.
 Increases in interest rates would increase interest expenses relating to our outstanding variable rate borrowings and increase the cost of new debt.
-As of 31 March 2015 we had no hedging arrangements in place against movements in interest rates under our outstanding borrowings.
+As of 31 March 2016 we had hedging arrangements against movements in interest rates under some of our outstanding borrowings, such as the loans obtained for the acquisition of As Termas (ING), El Rosal (La Caixa), Megapark (Santander, Natixis, Credit Agricole), Portal de la Marina (Caixabank, BBVA, Sabadell) and Joan Miro (BBVA).